Posts Tagged With: Middle Ages

 Add the other herbs, and shake very well until blended.

-And here’s another interesting fact about the Perfect Health potion…
+And here’s another interesting fact the Perfect Health Potion…

 Legend has it that this potion was created in Europe in the Middle Ages, at the height of the plague epidemic.
 There was a group of thieves that, in the middle of the death, chaos, and quarantines around them, would enter the homes of the sick and dying and rob them.